egvijayanand/dotnet-maui-templates/src/MauiTemplatesCLI/overview.md

 And from [v4.4.0](https://www.nuget.org/packages/VijayAnand.MauiTemplates/4.4.0) of the template package, CLI project template defines a new parameter named `central-pkg-mgmt`:

+And from [v4.5.0](https://www.nuget.org/packages/VijayAnand.MauiTemplates/4.5.0) of the template package, CLI project template defines a new parameter named `include-shared-toolkit`:

+And from [v4.6.0](https://www.nuget.org/packages/VijayAnand.MauiTemplates/4.6.0) of the template package, CLI project template defines a new parameter named `nightly`:

+And from [v5.0.0](https://www.nuget.org/packages/VijayAnand.MauiTemplates/5.0.0) of the template package, CLI project template `framework` parameter adds `.NET 9` as another option.

 * Nightly build: (Short notation: `-ni`):

   Option to reference Nightly build MAUI packages (from the [CI feed](https://dev.azure.com/xamarin/public/_artifacts/feed/maui-nightly)) in all the supported templates.